raspberrypilearning/scouts-graphics/en/content.md

 ## Did you know

 Computer sprites are named after the mythical creatures because they *float* across the screen.

-## Discuss

-How do you think the game could be modified to make it more fun or to fit your theme better?

 ## Tip